Table of Contents

 Wait until you’re safely out of your house before calling anyone.
 Don’t use your phone until then.
 Don’t even take it out of your pocket.
 Don’t even attempt to turn it off.
 This may make matters worse as it will start drawing more power during its shutdown process.

-Gas Leaks Bottom Line
+Gas Smell in House Bottom Line